Malum (2023) - Movie Review

 Let’s discuss…

-Malum is a 2023 horror / thriller from writer / director Anthony Diblasi and writer Scott Poiley.
-DiBlasi is best known for the previous iteration of this film 2014’s The Last Shift and the criminally underrated 2009 Clive Barker adaptation, Dread.
+Malum is a 2023 horror/thriller from writer/director Anthony Diblasi and writer Scott Poiley.
+DiBlasi is best known for the previous iteration of this film, 2014’s The Last Shift, and the criminally underrated 2009 Clive Barker adaptation, Dread.
 He’s a disciple of Clive Barker, which is evident by the absolute dreamscape of atmosphere he puts into his work.
 He’s visionary, but he lacks the budget and the chops to execute a complete thought.
 That being said, Malum is the closest he’s gotten to a complete original horror film.

 This is a legitimately creepy film for about an hour.
 The setting, the creature design, and the smoke and mirrors of keeping everything just out of focus work incredibly.
 It’s when the film gets to its climax that it’s obvious that there was no money left.
-Using prerecorded “found footage” narration over strobing actors, who are meant to be spirits, but there’s absolutely no attempt to make them look like it.
+Using prerecorded “found footage” narration over strobing actors, who are meant to be spirits, but there’s no attempt to make them look like it.
 It’s as if they filmed the actors while flipping the lights on and off.

 The film ends even more abruptly than the first, and feels incomplete.
 The lead character is a strong, young woman with conviction.
-She’s a survivor and then the film does that to her?
+She’s a survivor, and then the film does that to her?

 Really?